rabbitmq/rabbitmq-website/site/configure.md

   <tr>
     <td>RABBITMQ_MNESIA_DIR</td>
     <td>
       The directory where this RabbitMQ node's data is stored.
-This s a schema database, message stores, cluster member information and other persistent node state.
+This includes a schema database, message stores, cluster member information and other persistent node state.